House of Luzárraga: Church of Santa María

 Spanish: "Fue dorado este Altar y erigido su nuevo presbiterio a expensas de Don Manuel Antonio de Luzárraga."

 English (translation): "This altar was and its new presbytery erected at the expense of Don Manuel Antonio de Luzárraga."

 Sagrados Corazones Bilingual Educational Unit

 The House of Luzárraga developed in the field of commerce, banking and industry in Guayaquil.
 In 1828, Manuel built from his own money the first school for girls in Ecuador that years later, in the time of Gabriel Garcia Moreno, was given to the French mothers of the Order of the Sacred Hearts.

-The Public Clock of Guayaquil at Torre Morsica[es]
+The Public Clock of Guayaquil at Torre Morsica

 At the request of the then-governor, Vicente Rocafuerte, the House of Luzárraga donated a clock to the city of Guayaquil that was purchased in England.
 It was chosen to be located in the location that occupied the old Jesuit clock, on the Casa del Cabildo.
 This is the same clock that today stands at the top of the Torre Morisca.